nazrulworld/jfine-python-classes-tutorial/source/construct.rst

 give better error messages in tracebacks.
 The other attributes are there for system purposes.

-In addition, our class has attributes that are not even listed in the dictionary.
+In addition, our class two attributes that are not even listed in the dictionary.
+The __bases__ attribute is the list of base classes provided in the original class statement.

 >>> A.__bases__
 (<type 'object'>,)

+The method resolution order (mro) attribute __mro__ is computed from the bases of the class.
+It provides support for multiple inheritance.

 >>> A.__mro__
 (<class 'A'>, <type 'object'>)